 If your business was forced to close tomorrow, would you be able to cover your outstanding payroll expenses?
 What about the cost of buying groceries or paying your mortgage?
-No business owner anticipates a shut down due to a fire, hurricane or other hazard.
+No business owner anticipates a shutdown due to a fire, hurricane or another hazard.
 Unfortunately, this is the reality for thousands of small business owners across the country each year.
 A comprehensive business income insurance policy can protect you, your staff and your livelihood if you’re forced to temporarily close.
 If you need business income insurance but aren’t sure where to begin, our guide will help you compare your options.

 Best Business Income Insurance

 Many major insurance providers offer business income insurance protection.
 Consider a few of our top choices below and get a few quotes.

 - Best For:Matching you to the provider that fits your needsget started through Tivly’s website